PMB-KU/GMI_report/README_ENGLISH.md

 Used environment is docker image build from chip-env/Dockerfile.

-## Bam files from GMI do not have BAM format
+## Bam files from GMI are not correct BAM format

 First, I executed `samtools sort` and `samtools index` commands for bam files by below script.